decretist/Dissertation/Chapter4/tmp.md

 frequent word in a corpus of text should be one half that of the most frequent word, the frequency of the third most frequent word should be one third that of the most frequent word, and so on.
 (See Figure Za below.)
-The theoretical Zipf distribution plotted in Figures Za and Zb has been scaled to facilitate direct comparison with actual data from Gratian's *dicta* plotted in Figures Zc and Zd.
-In all four plots, the first data point has a rank of 1 and a frequency of 2187, corresponding to the 2,187 occurrences of the most frequent word *in* in the *dicta*.

 ![Figure Za updated 12 Mar 2020](PNGs/Figure_Za.png)

 Zipf tried several different approaches to the quantitative analysis of the distribution of words in corpora.
-His first attempt, in 1935, sought to characterize the orderliness of word distributions by the relationship between the number of occurrences of a word (b), and the number of words (a), a relationship Zipf expressed as $ab^2 = k$.
-For example, there are in Gratian's *dicta* 8,028 words (a) for which there is 1 (b) occurrence, 2,462 words (a) for which there are 2 (b) occurrences, 1,135 words (a) for which there are 3 (b) occurrences, and 660 words (a) for which there are 4 (b) occurrences.
+His initial attempt, in 1935, sought to characterize the orderliness of word distributions by the relationship between the number of occurrences of a word (b), and the number of words (a), a relationship Zipf expressed as
+$ab^2 = k$.
+For example, in Gratian's *dicta* there are 8,028 words (a) for which there is 1 (b) occurrence, 2,462 words (a) for which there are 2 (b) occurrences, 1,135 words (a) for which there are 3 (b) occurrences, and 660 words (a) for which there are 4 (b) occurrences.
+Plugging these values for *a* and *b* into the formula
-Plugging these values for *a* and *b* into the formula $ab^2 = k$ yields 8,028, 9,848, 10,215, and 10,560 as the corresponding values for the "constant" *k*.
+$ab^2 = k$ yields 8,028, 9,848, 10,215, and 10,560 as the corresponding
+values for the "constant" *k*.
 As the number of occurrences (b) increases, values of *k* remain fairly stable, mostly falling between 10,000 and 11,000.
 As this example suggests, the explanatory power of the formula $ab^2 = k$ to characterize a word distribution is greatest for words that have a low number of occurrences.
-Zipf ultimately judged the formula $ab^2 = k$ to less than entirely satisfactory as a description of word distributions, in part because it implied fractional values of *a* for the most frequent words.[^Za] Zipf had a vivid awareness, ahead of its time for the pre-digital age in which he lived, of the fact that the variables in the formulas by which he sought to express these relationships represented discrete rather than continuous quantities.[^Zb]
+Zipf ultimately judged the formula $ab^2 = k$ to be a less than satisfactory model for the full spectrum of word distribution in a corpus, in part because it implied fractional values of *a* for the most frequent words.[^Za] Zipf had a vivid awareness, ahead of its time for the pre-digital age in which he lived, of the fact that the variables in the formulas by which he sought to express these relationships represent discrete rather than continuous quantities.[^Zb] **Zipf also noted that value of the exponent of b is likely to differ from 2 depending on the size of the corpus (Zipf 1935, 43).**

+Zipf's final attempt, in 1949, to give a quantitative account of the distribution of words in a corpus characterized the distribution in terms of rank and frequency as r × f = C. Values for the constant C differ between corpora, depending, among other things, on corpus size.
+As an example, the theoretical Zipf distribution plotted in Figures Za and Zb has been scaled to facilitate direct comparison with actual data from Gratian's *dicta* plotted in Figures Zc and Zd.
+In all four plots, the first data point has a rank of 1 and a frequency of 2187, corresponding to the 2,187 occurrences of the most frequent word *in* in the *dicta*.
+This scaling is equivalent to setting the value of C to 2187, and letting r × f = 2187.

-Zipf's law can be restated with greater mathematical precision by noting that the relationship of the logarithm of rank to the logarithm of frequency is linear, with a slope of -1.0 corresponding to a tail-off of 1/N. (See Figure Zb)[^11]
+Both the $ab^2 = k$ and r × f = C interpretations of Zipf's law can be restated with greater mathematical generality by noting that if the variables are plotted logarithmically, their relationships are linear, with the slope determined by the power (exponent) relationships involved.
+In the equation r × f = C, the frequency *f* varies inversely as the rank *r* (as 1/N according to the present-day convention, or equivalently as $N^{-1}$).
+The relationship of the logarithm of frequency to the logarithm of rank is linear, with a slope of -1 corresponding to exponent (-1) of the rank.
+(See Figure Zb below.)[^11]

 ![Figure Zb updated 12 Mar 2020](PNGs/Figure_Zb.png)